kisswiki/kisswiki/src/web_browser/language.md

 https://askubuntu.com/questions/202670/change-google-chrome-language/484302#484302

-These answers do not work https://superuser.com/questions/478565/chrome-extension-for-switching-locale-accept-languages
+These answers do not work for changing `navigator.language` https://superuser.com/questions/478565/chrome-extension-for-switching-locale-accept-languages

 In Google Chrome returns the browser UI language, not the value of the Accept-Language HTTP header.